 Through my individualized tutoring, I also help students significantly improve their SAT and ACT test scores.
 I have extensive experience diagnosing students’ weaknesses, simplifying difficult material, building study skills, motivating students, easing anxiety and instilling confidence.

 I have been quoted in US News & World Report, Forbes, New York Post, and various other outlets.
 I hold a Certificate in College Admissions and Career Planning from UC Berkeley, and I am a member of the Higher Education Consultants Association (HECA), the National Association for College Admission Counseling (NACAC), the New York State Association for College Admission Counseling (NYSACAC), the International Association for College Admission Counseling (International ACAC), the National Test Prep Association (NTPA), and an associate member of the Independent Educational Consultants Association (IECA).
 I hold a Ph.D. from Harvard University, where I was recognized with distinction by the Dean of Harvard College for my teaching, and I have also taught at The Dalton School.
 I have scored in the 99th+ percentile on the SAT and the 99th percentile on the ACT, and I formerly worked as an application essay coach at Prep for Prep, the nation’s premier program for placing gifted students of color in highly selective private schools.
 I graduated Phi Beta Kappa and summa cum laude from Columbia University, where I have also served as an admissions interviewer.

-I also hold Certificates in Mindfulness, Meditation and Stress Management from The City University of New York.
+I also hold Certificates in Mindfulness, Meditation and Stress Management from The City University of New York and am certified in Youth Mental Health First Aid.
 Mindfulness can be a powerful tool for reducing test anxiety, improving student focus, creating greater self-awareness around academic, extracurricular, career and college choices and managing the stress of the college admissions process, which is why I often teach these skills as part of my counseling.